-7.4.9 Collection and Processing of Biological Specimens
+7.4.13 Collection and Processing of Biological Specimens

 Skin, blood and urine specimens collected during the trial may contain harmful pathogens.
-All personnel involved in collecting and handling biological specimens will be trained on Prevention and Control of Infection (PCI) in order to be able to implement appropriate precautionary procedures for handling biohazardous materials as currently recommended by the WHO Emerging and Communicable Diseases, Surveillance and Control Guidelines (World Health Organization 1997) or relevant updates or country guidance.
+All personnel involved in collecting and handling biological specimens will be trained on Prevention and Control of Infection in order to be able to implement appropriate precautionary procedures for handling biohazardous materials as currently recommended by the WHO Emerging and Communicable Diseases, Surveillance and Control Guidelines (World Health Organization 1997) or relevant updates or country guidance.
 The processing of all biological specimens will be in accordance with relevant SOPs and as required for the objectives of their collection, as described above.

-For storage, ownership and future use of left over O. volvulus parasites and urine left over from pregnancy tests, see Sections 15.19 and 15.20 and Attachment: Country-specific Information.
+For storage, ownership and future use of left over serum, urine and O. volvulus parasites, see Sections 15.19, 15.20.2 and 15.20.3.